-Cold soaking container choice matters, and some things you will need to consider when picking your container: weight, volume, sturdiness, and lid seal.
+Cold soaking container choice matters and there are some things you will need to consider when picking your container: weight, volume, sturdiness, and lid seal.

-The advantage of no-cook is that you can eat at a moment’s notice without any pre-preparation, allowing instant meal freedom.
+The advantage of no-cook is that you can eat immediately without any pre-preparation, allowing instant meal freedom.

 My wife and daughter prefer no-cook and cook depending on the outside temperatures, while I have been and will continue to be a cold soaker as I am good with some ramen options and similar meals.

-There are some things that are key to a good camp that should be considered, especially with the lighter gear you will be carrying.
+Some things are key to a good camp that should be considered, especially with the lighter gear you will be carrying.

-Some key considerations include proclivity to condensation, storm viability, and the environment in general need to be thought through.
+Some key considerations include proclivity to condensation, storm viability, and the environment in general, which need to be thought through.

 Condensation is a problem for campers, especially when using single-wall ultralight tents.